grolston/mssqldba/README.md

 Example:

-create a credential object to store either windows credential or SQL Account
+Create a credential object to store either windows credential or SQL Account
 ```Powershell
 $Creds = Get-Credential
 ```
 note: if you are using Windows account which you are running powershell under, you will not need to supply a credential.

-instantiate the object supplying your SQL connection information
+Instantiate the object supplying your SQL connection information
 ```Powershell

 $Local = New-SqlServerClient -ServerInstance myComp -Database myDatabase  -Credential $Creds -Security SQLAccount -Port 1433